jiacjsu/WannierRIXS/README.md

 ["A Wannier orbital based method for resonant inelastic x-ray scattering simulation", Chunjing Jia, J. Phys.: Conf.
 Ser.
 1290 012014 (2019)](https://iopscience.iop.org/article/10.1088/1742-6596/1290/1/012014/meta)

 This code takes an input file "seedname_hr.dat", which is the output file of Wannier90 that consists of all tight-binding Hamiltonian parameters.
-You are expected to change other parameters in the code.
+You are expected to change other parameters in the code as well.
 An example for Li2CO3 are shown below:

 startEint, endEint = -10, 15